THammami01/mytripassistant-b2b-dashboard/README.md

-npx prisma generate  # Generate the Prisma client npx prisma db seed  # Seed the database npx prisma migrate dev --name <the-name-of-the-change>  # Create a new migration npx prisma migrate deploy  # Deploy the migration to the database
+npx prisma generate  # Generate the Prisma client npx prisma db seed  # Seed the database npx prisma migrate dev --name <the-name-of-the-change>  # Create a new migration npx prisma migrate dev --name <the-name-of-the-change>  --create-only  # Create a new migration without running it npx prisma migrate deploy  # Deploy the migration to the database
 ```